Mermaids are beautiful.

 Okay, let’s continue with more sections.

-It can get a little confusing, but it is important to remember that all the hair should move towards 1 general direction.
+It can get a little confusing, but it is important to remember that all the hair should move in 1 general direction.

 In this case, I’m drawing the hair moving upwards.